leonardwei2023/cs182-proj/README.md

 # PointNet
 ## About
 This resource was created as a final project for UC Berkeley's Deep Learning course CS 182.
+We reimplemented PointNet and create a homework for other students to study it.
+You can start with the following materials:
+- Notebook / Colab Link: .
+- Summary Document.

 ## Installation
 - [Pytorch](https://pytorch.org/get-started/locally/)